ArmyGuy255A/nginx/README.md

-Here’s an enhanced and more professional version of your README file:

----

 # **NGINX Custom Proxy Server**

 A custom NGINX image preconfigured with all necessary modules and tools to create a robust and scalable reverse proxy server.